Vegetarian Greek Lentil Stuffed Zucchini Boats are the ultimate meatless dinner idea to use up that end of summer produce.

 Ways to Use Summer Zucchini

 Although zoodles are all the rage, it’s nice to change it up once in a while.
-Some fun ways to use all those zukes: turn them into chips and fries, add them to sheet pan meals, or try Jessica’s Greek Zucchini Pie – it’s delish!
+Some fun ways to use all those zukes: turn them into chips and fries, make pancakes with them, add them to sheet pan meals, or try Jessica’s Greek Zucchini Pie – it’s delish!
 Another way to put them to use is to turn them into boats and stuff them with awesome mixtures of ingredients.

 There’s just something about a recipe with the word stuffed in it that automatically tells you it’s going to be amazing, am I right?
 Right.
 Grilled Avocados Stuffed with Corn.
 Caprese Stuffed Tomatoes.
 And (you guessed it) Stuffed Zucchini Boats.
 My mouth is watering already.